Meet the Team

 Rachael Hollwey

 I never know how to keep an “about me” section short.
-My life has been one of many battles, adventures and quite an endurance test, but it has made me who I am today and given me the passion I have to help others.
-Though I wouldn’t change what I’ve been through because of this, I also don’t want anyone else to suffer to such an extent, or want anyone to ever feel alone.
+My life has been, and continues to be, one of many battles, adventures and quite an endurance test.
+But it has made me who I am today and given me the passion I have to help others to show them what strength they have inside.
+If I am honest, if I could change what I’ve been through I would, so I am now dedicated to prevent anyone else to suffer to such an extent, or want anyone to ever feel alone.

 I recovered from Anorexia Nervosa and found my way out of a deep depression after 10 years of fighting and spending 5 years in hospital.
 I was a part of a scientific study, tried to end my life, and lost friends to their battles.
-But despite this, I volunteered in Ghana, worked a summer in France, travelled to many countries and have experienced so much joy.
+But despite this, I volunteered in Ghana, worked a summer in France, travelled to many countries and have experienced so much joy that I didn’t think was possible for me.

 My shout out to the world is to never give up and that anything is possible!